 - ASA (aspirin) is used as a blood thinner or to prevent clots.

 - Digoxin is a medication that strengthens the hearts contractions.

 - Lasix assists the body with getting rid of fluids.

 Before you go home you will be instructed on any medicine your baby needs to take, the dosage, how to give it and any side effects to watch for.

 What is my baby's long-term prognosis?

 The long-term prognosis for babies with heart defects is getting better all the time.
 New surgical techniques are being developed or older techniques are being perfected.
-Home monitoring has provided a means for parents to assess well-being at home more accurately.
-New medications that help keep babies hearts functioning more effectively are being used.
+Our Interstage Home Monitoring Program has proven to help improve outcomes significantly by providing a means for parents to assess well-being at home more accurately, allowing for earlier interventions when needed.
+New medications that help keep babies’ hearts functioning more effectively are being used.